Goldua2cope/devops24/examinations/05/README.md

 a number of keys and values that come from the output of the Ansible module.

 What does the output look like the first time you run this playbook?

+#### Answer:
-    - on the first run it checks for file corruption with checksum md5sum
+> On the first run it checks for file corruption with checksum md5sum

 What does the output look like the second time you run this playbook?

+#### Answer:
-    - the second output is the same as the first one, but no md5sum checksum and no changes made since it recognizes the existens of the file
+> On the second run the output is the same as the first one, but no md5sum checksum and no changes are made since the file already exist

 # QUESTION B